christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Amyntas Nikator aka Amyntas of Galatia [^10] aka Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
 14) was either Asander aka Julius Caesar or one of his sons (Aspurgus who was also Caesarion?).

-He was also Jesus ben Fabus aka Isa Amen (Jesus was named "Amen" in Rev. iii.
-14).
+He was also Jesus ben Fabus aka Isa Amen.
 He ruled an empire that stretched from modern-day Turkey through India.
 His palace at Isauria refers to Isis (also known as Isa or Aset) who was the mother of Horus (Cleopatra identified herself with the Greco-Egyptian goddess Isis.
 So, her son would have been Isa, son of Isis.
 The son of Isis in mythology was Horus, and that is why Caesarion's iconography has a Horus falcon on it).
 Was this Caesarion's avatar?

 If Amyntas Nikator aka Amyntas of Galatia was Asander aka Julius Caesar's son then Asander aka Julius Caesar was also Brogitarix, king of Galatia (Full name: Brogitaris (Brigatos) van (de) Celtes